Dear Primary / Local Administrator,

 Outlook 2010 SP0/SP1 (or older)

-As highlighted in the technical pre-requisites article in late 2019, clients using Outlook 2010 (SP1) or older will not be supported on NHSmail following the Refresh.
+As highlighted earlier, clients using Outlook 2010 (SP1) or older will not be supported on NHSmail following the Refresh.

 You will have received a communication on 29 September outlining that Outlook 2010, including all service packs, reached End of Life on 13 October 2020.
 From this point, organisations using Outlook 2010 carry a local risk – with no support available for technical issues, bugs, or security vulnerabilities.